Besmajabri/Continuing-Education-Validation-System/README.md

 ## General Information

-This is a software that will perform the validation of continuing education activity statements for members of a professional order.
+This is a software that will perform the validation of continuing education activity statements for members of professional orders.

 ## Getting Started